 Those are the questions we’re going to tackle in this article.
 I understand what it's like to be asking those questions in those moments.
 I've been that employee at a small business that isn't the formal office IT person but covers it as one of their hats.
 I've also been the employee to work alongside the independent IT professional that swings by when something breaks, and even brought on break/fix providers in previous roles.

-Now at Kelser, a company that used to provide break/fix services but is now a managed service provider (MSP), I've seen both sides of the discussion so I'm well equipped to be your guide.
+Now at Kelser, a company that used to provide break/fix services but is now offers managed IT services, I've seen both sides of the discussion so I'm well equipped to be your guide.
 We’ve worked with hundreds of businesses like yours to walk through what each of those options involves as well as their benefits and drawbacks.

 There’s not an out-of-the-box right answer.
 It’s going to come down to which type of service is the right fit for your business, needs, and budget.

 After reading this article, you’ll have a better understanding of which one is likely the better fit for where you are today.